martinamonaco/martinamonaco.github.io/publications.md

     				<i> University of Florida, Gainesville </i>
     				<br><p>

-<p>Mantle plumes are thought to recycle material from the Earth’s deep interior.
+<p text-align:"left">Mantle plumes are thought to recycle material from the Earth’s deep interior.
 The detection of the X-discontinuity beneath some hotspots can be used to better constrain the nature and quantity of this recycled material.
 While the observation of the X-discontinuity, interpreted as the coesite-stishovite transition, requires the presence of high percentages (at 					least 40%) of eclogite-rich plume material, previous modeling studies have predicted that the percentage of high-density basaltic material that 				mantle plumes can carry to the surface is no higher than 15-20%.

 We propose this contradiction can be resolved by taking into account the length scale of chemical heterogeneities in geodynamic models.
 While 					previous modeling studies assumed     mechanical mixing on length scales smaller than the model resolution, we here present models where basaltic heterogeneities have length scales of 30 to 40 km, allowing for their   segregation relative to the pyrolitic background material within the plume.
 We model the ascent of the plume through the transition zone and upper mantle, and take into account    the density changes at the olivine-wadsleyite and coesite-stishovite phase transition.
 We vary two key parameters affecting the accumulation of basaltic material: The viscosity    within the plume, controlling the sinking velocity of the heterogeneities relative to the rising velocity of the plume; and the amount of basalt that flows in through the bottom boundary of the model, carried upwards from the lower mantle by the plume.